Code-Institute-Submissions/cumbrian-kayaking/README3.md

 ## Goals of the website

-The site has two goals
+The site has two equally important goals

 ## 1. Goal of the Business Owner